jjmartres/Zabbix/zbx-scripts/gandi.check/README.md

 License
 -------

-This scriptis distributed under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This script is distributed under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 ### Copyright